Occupational Therapy Program (MSOT Degree)

 The Occupational Therapy Program at Gwynedd Mercy University offers two tracks leading to a Master of Science (MS) degree:

 1. In our dual degree track, the senior year of this major includes the first year of occupational therapy education.
-Students under this track will complete a Bachelor of Health Science (BHS) in Occupational Science and their tuition is packaged as an undergraduate student.
+Students under this track will complete a Bachelor of Health Science (BHS) in Occupational Science and their tuition is packaged as an undergraduate student — a significant savings in time and tuition.
 Graduates later complete their second year of the program as a graduate student.

 2. In our traditional post-baccalaureate graduate student track, students complete all credits as a graduate student.